rebremer/databricks-mlflow-azureml-moe-vnet/readme.md

 ## Databricks-MLflow-AzureML-MoE-Vnet

-Project that enables teams to use Azure Databricks and Azure ML to create secure enpoints as follows:
+Project that enables teams to use Azure Databricks and Azure ML to create secure endpoints as follows:
 - Develop and create models in Azure Databricks
 - Track models with MLflow from Databricks to AzureML.
 Azure ML is setup with public access disabled
 - Deploy models as private Managed online Endpoints (MoE VNET) using az ml cli v2.